 Once you’ve created an e-learning course, you need to distribute it to learners.
 There are many ways to do this, and—like everything else related to e-learning—those ways are constantly evolving and improving.
 Here, I’d like to look at two ways to share content: informal distribution and formal distribution.

-Informal distribution of e-learning content typically means users are trusted to view the e-learning course, and are not tracked or scored for completion.
+Informal distribution of e-learning content typically means users are trusted to view the e-learning course, and their participation isn’t tracked or scored.
 One way to informally share an e-learning course is to put it on a web server, then send participants the link and have them view the course.
 You don’t really have a systematic way of knowing whether learners have completed the course, but sometimes that’s not necessary.

 Sharing an e-learning course formally means there’s a need to track and record learner results.
 Most organizations that have a need for formal distribution of e-learning have specific systems and standards in place for this.

 Tracking is usually done in what is called a Learning Management System (LMS).
 Certain standards are in place to report the information to the LMS, including AICC, SCORM, and, more recently, Tin Can.

 Here are a few important terms to understand related to the distribution of e-learning: